 Wave Energy Potential

-Wave Energy – Is it an Ocean Full of Potential
+Wave Energy Is an Ocean Full of Potential

 Wave Energy also known as ocean wave power, is another type of ocean based renewable energy resource that uses the immense power of the waves to generate electricity.
 The Earth has not been called the “Blue Planet” without a good reason.
 Nearly three-quarters of our planet is covered in water, so it is only natural that the search for a clean, renewable source of energy should lead us to the oceans that surround us.

 The ocean is full of potential energy just waiting to be tapped.
 Using the potential energy stored in the oceans and seas to generate electricity ensures that power being generated will be pollution free.
 Harnessing the power of the oceans waves and underwater currents is nothing new as wave, tidal and hydro power have been used for many thousands of years for sorts of reasons.
-What is new however, is the way in which we now harness, store and generate electricity from our oceans.
+What is new however, is the way in which we now harness, store and generate electricity from our oceans, and wave energy potential allows us to do just that.

 Making use of the energy that can be produced by the ocean waves is not easy as the worlds oceans are obviously vast.
 But these oceans contain a massive amount of usable energy just waiting to be tapped.
 One only needs to look back a few years to the tsunami in Japan to understand this.
 While it is clear there is plenty of energy present in the oceans and seas, the question is whether we can convert this stored energy into a continuous renewable energy source.
 The answer is we are already starting to.